arackaf/customize-cra/readme.md

 Check [Less document](http://lesscss.org/usage/#command-line-usage-options) for all available specific options you can use.

-Once `less-loader` is enabled, you can import `.less` file whether you like.
+Once `less-loader` is enabled, you can import `.less` file in your project.

 ## Using the plugins